hnafula0/yolo/ip4/Explanation.md

 EXPOSE - Informs docker thta the container listens on the speicified network port at runtime CMD - Specifies the instruction that is to be executed when a docker container starts

+**ORCHESTRATION
+Creating a kubernetes cluster using minikube
+**

+Install kubectl
+Install minikube
+Use minikube start command to create a cluster
+Create a folder to hold resource definition YAML files created Create a deployment resource for backend
+Define a service which makes a pod accessible to users ouside the cluster Create a resource deployment for frontend
+Define a service
+Define the database tier
+Submit resource definitions to kubernetes using the command kubectl apply -f <folder>
+Watch pods using the command kubectl get pods --watch Access service using the command minikube service yolo --url